 - You can expect to end up with some scraps, so feel free to munch on these along the way.
 Or you and your child can save them to use in our recipe for Patriotic Punch!
 When you and your child are done, you'll have a lovely array of bright pink watermelon stars.

 - Take out your skewers and have some fun!
 Help your child run a skewer through each star (through the length of the star rather than the width), leaving at least a half an inch at the top for people to grab.
 Make sure the pointed end of the skewer ends up on the bottom.
 Use the pointed end to poke the hole in the watermelon.

 - Keep going to create a ton of watermelon star skewers!
 You can put as many watermelon stars as you would like on one skewer, depending on the size of each skewer and the size of your stars, but 3 or 4 should be the maximum amount for one any skewer.

 - Help your child stick the watermelon skewers into the melon dome on your platter.
 You and your child can arrange them in whatever design you like.

 - On separate skewers, have your child stick 5–6 blueberries on a skewer, again with half an inch sticking out on top, and place these blueberry skewers into your watermelon dome in the spaces between your watermelon stars.
 (For added color, if the fruit is available in your area, you can also try alternating blueberries with red raspberries or cherries!)

-- When you and your child are done, you'll have a simple yet festive platter of delicious and healthy summer treats to serve at your next Fourth of July party.
-This is sure to be a crowd pleaser!
+- When you and your child are done, you'll have a simple, yet festive platter of delicious and healthy summer treats to serve at your next Fourth of July party.
+It's sure to be a real crowd pleaser!